sudoyashi/levinson2space_sudoyashi/README.md

 # Levinson 2u 40% Custom Default

-This is a custom default layout for the Levinson 2u 40% split ortholinear keyboard by Keebio from keeb.io
+This is a custom default layout for the Levinson 2u 40% split ortholinear keyboard by Keebio from keeb.io Download my keymap above to see the keymap in your favorite source code editor.
+Move it to your QMK_Firmware folder to keyboards/keebio/levinson/keymaps if you ever want to flash it again.
+There are many guides on flashing your Pro Micro (ATmega32u4) on YouTube and r/mechanicalkeyboards

 ## Flashing your Keyboard; Assuming you use Windows